hg522/Vue-App-NPI/README.md

 1. Opening the **dist/index.html** file in the browser or
 2. Running the **npm run serve** command that hosts the application on http://localhost:8080

+# Documentation and Process

+The documentation of how this project was achieved and the process followed has been provided in the **documentation.pdf** in the repository.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).